 Dunn, Patricia A., and Kenneth J. Lindblom.
 “Why Revitalize Grammar?”
 English Journal 92.3 (January, 2003): 43-50.

-"Becoming Visible: Lessons in Disability."
-(Co-authored with Brenda Jo Bruggemann, Linda Feldmeier White, Barbara A. Heifferon, and Johnson Cheu) CCC The Journal of the Conference on College Composition and Communication 52.3 (February, 2001): 368--398.
+Bruggemann, Brenda Jo, Linda Feldmeier White, Patricia A. Dunn, Barbara A. Heifferon, and Johnson Cheu, "Becoming Visible: Lessons in Disability."
+CCC The Journal of the Conference on College Composition and Communication 52.3 (February, 2001): 368--398.

 Dunn, Patricia A. “Marginal Comments on Writers’ Texts: The Status of the Commenter as a Factor in Writing Center Tutorials.”
 Stories from the Center: Connecting Narrative and Theory in the Writing Center.
 Eds.
 Meg Woolbright and Lynn Craigue Briggs.
 Urbana, IL: NCTE, 2000.

 Dunn, Patricia A. “Oral Journals: Voice Mail and Tape Recorders as Inclusive and Challenging Forums.”
 The Journal Book for Teachers of Basic and Learning Disabled Writers.
 Eds.
 Susan Gardner and Toby Fulwiler.
 Westport, CT: Boynton/Cook, Heinemann.
 October 1999.
 116-128.